Skip navigation

 Turn off the power to the unit and gently rinse it with a garden hose (never a pressure washer).
 Remove any leaves or grass clippings, and trim back plants at least two feet from the unit to ensure proper airflow.

-5. Frozen Evaporator Coils
+5. How to Fix Frozen Evaporator Coils

 If your system is blowing warm air or not blowing at all, your indoor evaporator coil may be frozen due to restricted airflow or low refrigerant levels.
+This issue often becomes more noticeable as the season winds down and lingering problems are left unaddressed—something to consider when deciding what to do next summer.

 How to fix it: